-Learning your child has been arrested is unsettling, regardless of the circumstances.
+Learning your child has been arrested is a parental nightmare, regardless of the circumstances.
 These feelings can compound quickly if the arrest occurred far from your current location and you are unable to help directly.
 Thankfully, you have options.
 Whether your child is a minor facing the prospect of juvenile justice, or if they are a college student dealing with an adult arrest, you can assist them with everything from obtaining legal counsel to getting out of jail pending their trial.

 Common Criminal Offenses for Sam Houston State Students